muydanny/backend-curriculum-site/module3/lessons/consuming_an_api.md

 Make sure you replace `<YOUR API KEY>` with the API key you signed up for earlier.

-Since we want to get all possible results, we'll include a query param for the maximum limit available, as specified in the 'parameters' section of this endpoint's docs.
+Since we want to get all possible results, and the default response returns a limited set, we'll include a query param for the maximum limit available, as specified in the 'parameters' section of this endpoint's docs.

 When we assign `conn`, does this make an HTTP request?
 What are these lines of code doing? (review the docs if you aren't sure)